ajaymohandas89/GrabABite/README.md

 PROJECT DESCRIPTION:

 The project is about finding restaurants in your city and filtering out results as per options selected.
-Used React library to develop front end and MongoDb for backn end.
+Used React library to develop front end and MongoDb for back end.

 PRE-REQUISITE: